jnidzwetzki/mysql-ha-cloud/README.md

 The complete architecture is highly-available; failing and newly started containers are handled automatically.
 A new replication leader is automatically elected if the current leader fails.
 ProxySQL redirects database connections transparently to the nodes; the complete distribution and fail-over logic are hidden from the client applications.
 The solution is also horizontal scalable, new MySQL replication follower nodes can be added, and the query load is automatically distributed to these nodes.

+## Features

+* ✅ Automatic backups on S3 Buckets using Xtrabackup and MinIO
+* ✅ Automatic MySQL provisioning
+* ✅ Automatic fail-over and leader election
+* ✅ Transparent connection routing for read-/write-splits using ProxySQL
+* ✅ Hoizontal scalable
+* ✅ Compatible with Kubernetes and Docker Swarm

 ## What is The Main Focus of This Project?

 This project provides a robust, tested, and easy to deploy container image for self-hosted MySQL cloud installations.
 The goal is that everybody can deploy highly-available and scalable MySQL installations and eliminate the DBMS as a single point of failure in his architecture.